What Does “Power” or “PWR” Mean in a Contact Lens Prescription?

 We make sure that every prescription we receive has all of the necessary details included in the script, including the power.

-Some products that we carry are limited in base curve selection, but we ensure that you have the ability to specify your base curve at the time of order.
+Some products that we carry have a limited selection of lens power options, but we ensure that you have the ability to specify the power measurement that you were prescribed at the time of order.
 This way, you can ensure that your order with us aligns with your correct prescription.

 Frequently Asked Questions (FAQs)